palazzol/cups/README.md

 This software can be run in an emulator such as DOSBOX.

 I would like to eventually make all of this software runnable in a browser, on the Internet Archive.
-If you are interested in helping make this happen, please contact me.
+If you are interested in helping make this happen, please contact me at:<br>
+frank<br>
+AT<br>
+avoidspikes.com